RafalKornel/rafalkornel.github.io/src/content/blog/04-Advent-of-Code-2024-Day-2/index.md

     return True, None
 ```

-This function, besides of checking if the level is safe, also returns the index of (first) number, that is not following the rules (this will come in handy for the second part of the puzzle).
+This function, in addition to checking if the level is safe, also returns the index of the first number that does not follow the rules (this will come in handy for the second part of the puzzle).

-This approach is simple, and we can also see only one loop.
-We only have to traverse the list once - this produces O(n * m) time complexity, where n is the number of levels, and m is average level length, and O(1) memory complexity (only few helper variables created).
+This approach is simple, and we can see that it traverses the list only once — resulting in O(n * m) time complexity, where n is the number of levels and m is the average level length, and O(1) memory complexity (only a few helper variables are created).

-## Part one
+## Part One
-So the first part of the puzzle is pretty straightforward - we have to iterate over each level, and determine if it's valid or not.
+The first part of the puzzle is straightforward — we have to iterate over each level and determine if it is valid.
 ``` python
 def solution_1(levels: list[list[int]]) -> tuple[list[bool], bool]:
     safe_count = len(levels)